Third-party

 Damage to your car: From an accident, fire, vandalism or a natural disaster such as storm damage

-Theft of your car: you'll get a replacement vehicle if yours is stolen
+Theft of your car: You'll get a replacement vehicle if yours is stolen

 Third-party damage caused by your vehicle: You’ll be covered for damage you cause to a third party, their vehicle or their property